igsr/igsr_analysis/docs/workflows/compare_with_giab_pipeline.rst

  https://www.nextflow.io/

-* Tabix and bgzip
+* Bgzip and Tabix
- Tabix and bgzip are part of the HTSlib project, which can be downloaded from:
+ Bgzip and Tabix are part of the HTSlib project, which can be downloaded from:

  https://github.com/samtools/htslib